mattmilburn/config/README.md

 Personal checklist for setting up a new Mac for my personal preferences and configuring the right development tools.

-### System Preferences

-Go through **System Preferences** and configure as you wish.
-There is no need to itemize every configuration as new Macs usually have updates to these settings.

 ### Xcode

 * Download and install the latest version of Xcode from the App Store